-Tier 2 - Supplemental Interventions for Smaller Groups - Rapid Response
+Tier 2 Interventions - Supplemental Support for Individuals or Small Groups of Students

-Tier 2 support is designed to provide intensive or targeted interventions to support students who are not responding to Tier 1 Support efforts.
-Interventions within Tier 2 are more intensive since a smaller number of students requiring services from within the yellow part of the triangle are at risk for engaging in more serious problem behavior and need a little more support.
+This support is designed to provide targeted interventions to students who are not responding to Tier 1 efforts.
+These interventions are more intensive as a smaller number of students require additional support to avoid engaging in more serious problem behavior.